Renaldo Balkman: Texas Legends

 On October 24, 2014, Balkman re-signed with the Dallas Mavericks, only to be waived the next day.
 On November 3, 2014, he was acquired by the Texas Legends as an affiliate player.

 Puerto Rico / Mexico

 On March 8, 2015, Balkman left Texas and returned to Capitanes de Arecibo.

 On December 15, 2015, Balkman left Arecibo to sign with Fuerza Regia of the Mexican League, but was released on December 28 after leaving the club without notification.

 Return to the Philippines

 On January 1, 2018, Balkman returned to the Philippines, playing for ASEAN Basketball League side San Miguel Alab Pilipinas.
 He, together with Barangay Ginebra import Justin Brownlee replaced Reggie Okosa and Ivan Johnson (who, like Balkman, had a controversial stint in the country's domestic league, the PBA, and was also once banned from) as imports for the team.

 Latin America

 On January 19, 2021, Balkman signed with Real Estalí of Nicaragua in the 2nd season of the BCL Americas.

 ABL invitational

 In February 2023, Balkman signed with Zamboanga Valientes to play at the ASEAN Basketball League invitational tournament.

+Vaqueros de Bayamón (2025-present)

+On February 16, 2026, Balkman signed with the Vaqueros de Bayamón of the Baloncesto Superior Nacional.
+After being waived by the Mets de Guaynabo, Balkman joined the team in a reserve role for the 2025 season, primarily serving as a backup to center JaVale McGee.
+In a reduced role off the bench, Balkman contributed to the team’s championship run, helping the team capture the 2025 title.

+During the 2025 BSN offseason, Balkman signed a two-year contract extension with the Vaqueros de Bayamón.
+In April 2026, he made his season debut as a starter, with Bayamón beginning the season without its import players.

+On August 15, during the 2026 BSN Finals, Balkman recorded 15 points and 10 rebounds off the bench, providing a significant contribution for Bayamón.
+In Game 7 of the 2026 BSN Finals, Balkman recorded a late block on Joel Soriano that helped seal Bayamón’s 81–74 victory and a back-to-back championship.
+Following the game, Balkman was named BSN Finals MVP.